Automatic fire alarms policy:

 What guidance is available for business on how to investigate a fire safely?

 LFB guidance on how to investigate a fire safely is available on LFB’s website.
-This guidance includes information on how to reduce unwanted fire signals and false alarms.
-LFB are currently updating this guidance in line with the AFA policy changes and will republish this in time for the change of policy.
+We have updated Guidance Note 54 to include information on how to reduce unwanted fire signals and false alarms.

 Where do I find the information that I need?